HeikoPanter/MarioKartWorldOnlineTracker/README.md

 Keep in mind, currently the app is for **Android only**.
 No iOS support and since I do not have an iOS device myself I will probably not develop the app for anything other than Android.

-You can download the release form this GitHub repository under **Releases**.
+You can download the release form this GitHub repository under [Releases](https://github.com/HeikoPanter/MarioKartWorldOnlineTracker/releases).

 The download is **completely free and without any ads**.